Chirayu-Tripathi/Chirayu-Tripathi/README.md

 ### Hi there 👋

+I am a CS grad student at the University of Florida.
+I like to experiment with Large Language models.

 <!--
 **Chirayu-Tripathi/Chirayu-Tripathi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.